cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     .. startblob plaintextloginpause

-    ``plaintextloginpause:`` 0
+    ``plaintextloginpause:`` <none>

-        Number of seconds to pause after a successful plaintext login.
+        Time to pause after a successful plaintext login.
 For systems that support strong authentication, this permits users to perceive a cost of using plaintext passwords.
 (This does not affect the use of PLAIN in SASL authentications.)

+        For backward compatibility, if no unit is specified, seconds is assumed.

     .. endblob plaintextloginpause